RTP Açores: First broadcast

 One of the programs shown on launch day, the Polish series Chłopi (The Peasants), caused controversy among the viewing audience, ostensibly due to the behavior portrayed.
 The channel employed a staff of about 20 people, and broadcast Tuesdays to Sundays from 19:00 to 22:00, with the employees taking a day off on Monday.

 During these early broadcasts, the regional operator produced three hours of daily broadcasts per day for two months.
 In the successive years, the Azoreans began to trust the local broadcasters, with improvements made to the functioning of the service, including the operation of the Estação Terrena de Satélites da Marconi, which allowed signals from the continent to reach the Azores directly (rather than time-delay broadcasts).
-But, coverage was not even, as many of the islands were not covered, and many of the programming was stilled delivered from the continent and the content was censored, due to concerns for "public morality".
+But, coverage was not even, as many of the islands were not covered, and many of the programming was still delivered from the continent and the content was censored, due to concerns for "public morality".
+Satellite connections started in 1977, enabling Azoreans access to real-time programming from the mainland, followed by offices in Horta in January 1978 and Angra do Heroísmo in April 1979.
+As of 1977, RTP Açores covered 60% of the population.

 Modernization

+The 1980 Terceira earthquake heavily damaged the local RTP office, losing crucial equipment.
+A short-term solution was made for the office and it later made a special program for the first anniversary of the quake the following year.
+Satellite broadcasts from a Marconi satellite earth station started on 16 November 1980.
+Work for a new relay station at Pico do Bartolomeu went underway in 1984, bringing coverage to the north-eastern area of São Miguel.

 Even so, television in the Azores was seen a "mirror" on Azorean culture, and a "window" on the other islands of the archipelago.
 This changed during the administration of Lopes Araújo; in July 1984, after completing a course in Law on the continent, he returned to the Azores, and at the age of 26, assumed an approach to revitalize regional programming and promote RTP Açores internationally.
 He contracted new professionals (such as producer José Medieros), produced programming directed towards the Azorean population and links to the diaspora in the United States.
 This included transmitting direct from Ponta Delgada, via satellite, the festivals of Senhor Santo Cristo dos Milagres in 1985, as well as broadcasting the news from the Azores to services in North America, Canada and Bermuda, starting in 1987.
+1985 was also marked by the inaugural Mostra Atlântica da Televisão festival created in Horta, followed by the Açor de Ouro prize in 1988.
+The tenth anniversary of RTP Açores was also an occasion for the channel to increase its local output, with such productions like Pedras Brancas, Memórias do Vale and Domingos Monteiro's documentary Açores.

 The signal's reached increased to cover the islands of Flores and Corvo in 1988.